jackmounts/OOP-Lab08/README.md

 6. advanced

 (lines added from fork user: jackmounts)
-Resolved problem in commit bd8b278: '%' char signify lack of newline in the saved file.
+Understood problem in commit bd8b278: '%' char signify lack of newline in the saved file.
 No changes on that matter were made to the file.